 A loaf of braided cinnamon bread, sliced open on a counter

 This is the kind of baking recipe that haunts me, in the best way possible.
-Everything about this braided cinnamon bread – the smell, the texture, the gooey pockets of cinnamon butter entangled throughout – is absolutely perfect.
-There’s even a chewy caramelized crust that forms on the bottom where some of the filling seeps out and down during baking.
+Everything about this Braided Cinnamon Bread – the smell, the texture, the gooey pockets of cinnamon butter entangled throughout – is absolutely perfect.
+There’s even a chewy caramelized crust that forms on the bottom where some of the filling seeps out during baking.

 Hands holding a gooey slice of swirled cinnamon bread